danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/03_or_default.md

  - [ ] 2.3

 ### SingleOrDefault() method
 `SingleOrDefault()` is a bit different from the others.
 If there is no element in the list that meets the criteria, then a default value is returned.
-If more than one value meets the criteria, then it throws an exception.
+If more than one value meets the criteria, then it still throws an exception, just like the `Single()` method.

 With this in mind, what do you think this would do?